What is a Planetarium?

 To find out how to get involved or learn more, see our resources page

 About Western's Planetarium

 The Dr. Leslie E. Spanel Planetarium has been in Haggard Hall since 1959, where the original projector was a Spitz Model A-2 "pinhole" star projector.
 The dome is 24 feet in diameter and has seating for 45 plus floor space for wheel chairs.
 In October of 2013 the planetarium received the name of Dr. Leslie E. Spanel Planetarium, in memory of Western's longtime professor of Physics who passed away in 2002.
 Spanel's wife, former State Sen. Harriet Spanel, donated funds for the Digistar projector and other planetarium upgrades in the husbands memory.
-See the timeline for the planetarium here.
+In 2021, the Spanel Planetarium's request for funding was granted by Westerns Student Technology Fee.
+This allowed us to upgrade to Digistar 7 in October of 2021.
+See the timeline for the planetarium.